fbpx

 The All Dressed Up rose is a new hybrid tea rose introduced in 2019.
 It was bred by Christian Bedard for Weeks Roses.
 This Grandiflora (Gr) has medium pink petals, full blooms, and a mostly solitary bloom habit.
 This delightful variety has a slight rose fragrance to it as well.

 This wild-looking yet carefree plant will add plenty of love to the landscape with its abundant deep pink blooms and thornless climbing habit.
 Its cupped flowers are large enough to make an impact but still small enough to bloom en masse.
+This is a great choice for a lower-maintenance pink hybrid cultivar for a cutting/bouquet garden.

 12. Pink Drift rose